tquiggle/OctoBox/README.md

 To configure your OctoBox to join your wireless network, you have three options:
 1. connect a keyboard, mouse and monitor to the OctoBox and configure directly,
 2. temporarily connect to a wired network and configure remotely via a terminal application, or
-3. edit a configuration file on the provided USB flash card and insert it into your OctoBox prior to booting.
+3. edit a configuration file on the provided USB flash drive and insert it into your OctoBox prior to booting.

 Each option is explained in greater detail below.